kpmeen/clammyscan/README.md

   }
 ```

-For a full example of how to use the parsers, please have a look at the play application in the [sample](sample) directory.
+For a full example application using the parsers, please have a look in the [sample](sample) directory.

 # Contributing